paradise-fi/divine/doc/manual/dios.md

 ```

-The first part of the output is the same as in the previous case.
-The rest are
+The first part of the output is the same as in the previous case, the rest are
 full DIVINE backtraces for all the active threads.
 In this concrete example, we
 see two backtraces even for a single threaded program.
 To see the reason for
 this, let us first examine backtrace #2.
 If we go through the backtrace from
 its end, we can see an invocation of `_start`, which called `main`. `main` was
 then interrupted on line 3 because of the fault.
 Next, we can see a call to the
 DiOS fault handler `__dios::Fault::handler`.
 As the handler is called from user
-space and therefore, it is isolated from DiOS internal state, it performs a
+space and, consequently, is isolated from the internal state of DiOS, it performs a
-syscall to jump in the kernel, as we can see from the first two entries of the
+syscall to jump into the kernel, as we can see from the first two entries of the
 backtrace.

 All DiOS kernel routines, including scheduling and syscalls, feature a separate